 We first meet Rachael Morgan, muttering to herself on a train, as she travels to Germany with her 11-year-old son Edmund.
 The death of her older boy Michael has caused her to ‘think with a limp’.

-Freda, fifteen, notes how the Englishwoman talks to herself, how her hands shake.
-Lubert’s boyish enthusiasm reanimates Rachael, as he speaks of his professional ambitions, religion, art, and grief.
-It’s a slow burn, two people brought together by loss – unlike the onscreen soap opera, where Keira can’t get her kit off fast enough.
+Freda notices how the Englishwoman talks to herself, how her hands shake.
+But Herr Lubert’s boyish enthusiasm reanimates Rachael, as he talks about his professional ambitions, art, and grief.
+In this zero hour, they both hope for a better world to rise.

-It’s zero hour, and they both want a better world, one where people talk about what matters.
-Clueless Lewis belongs to the stiff upper lip brigade, yet when he’s not battling the world over Germany’s fate, he’s drawn to his translator Ursula.
+It’s a slow burn between two people brought together by loss – compared to the onscreen soap opera, where Keira can’t get her kit off fast enough.
+Meanwhile, clueless Lewis belongs to the stiff upper lip brigade.
+When he’s not battling the world over Germany’s fate, he’s drawn to his translator Ursula.